Center for Human Rights, Gender and Migration

 How did you get started in this work?

-What is one myth / misconception most people have about the issue you work on?
+What is one myth/misconception most people have about the issues you work on?

 About Spotlights: The Center for Human Rights, Gender and Migration publishes a monthly Spotlight Series where you can meet Washington University faculty and students, as well as outside experts, practitioners, and policymakers working at the intersection of human rights, gender, and migration issues.
 To read more, return to the Featured Collaborators page.